Nadine Visser

-Nadine Visser (/nl/; born 9 February 1995) is a Dutch track and field athlete who competed in the combined events until 2017 and specialises in short hurdling since 2018.
+Nadine Visser (/nl/; born 9 February 1995) is a Dutch track and field athlete who competed in the combined events until 2017 and has specialized in short hurdling since 2018.

 Visser won the bronze medal in the 60 metres hurdles at the 2018 World Indoor Championships.
 She claimed gold medals in the event at the 2019 and 2021 European Indoor Championships, and silver at the 2023 edition.
 She earned bronze and gold in the 100 metres hurdles at the 2015 and 2017 European Under-23 Championships respectively.

 Visser was the 2014 World Junior Championships bronze medallist for the heptathlon and 100 m hurdles.
 She also won gold in the 100 m hurdles at the 2017 Universiade.
 She represented Netherlands at the 2016 Rio, 2020 Tokyo and 2024 Paris Olympics.
 Visser is the Dutch record holder for the 100 m hurdles and Dutch indoor record holder for the 60 m hurdles.
 She is a multiple national champion.
 She is coached by Bart Bennema, who was also the coach of Dafne Schippers.